-Master Audio formats.
-It also supports up to 192KHz/24bit 8-channel LPCM audio output.
+The HDMI port is HDCP compliant and supports Dolby True HD and DTS HD Master Audio formats.
+It also supports up to 192KHz/16bit 8-channel LPCM audio output.
 You can use this port to connect your HDMI-supported monitor.
 The maximum supported resolution is 4096x2160@24 Hz, but the actual resolutions supported are dependent on the monitor being used.

-- To set up a triple-display configuration, you must install motherboard drivers in the operating system first. - After installing the HDMI device, make sure to set the default sound playback device to HDMI.
+After installing the HDMI/DisplayPort device, make sure to set the default sound playback device to HDMI/DisplayPort.
 (The item name may differ depending on your operating system.)

-RJ-45 LAN Port
+RJ-45 LAN Port (LAN2)